TheRakeshPurohit/figma-plugin-drag-and-drop/README.md

 This project illustrates a reliable way to implement drag and drop from the plugin window to the Figma canvas.

-### Update

-Figma now has an official API to support drag and drop in plugins!
+### Update: Figma now has an official API to support drag and drop in plugins

 Please check the API docs on [drop event](https://www.figma.com/plugin-docs/api/properties/figma-on/#drop) and [triggering drop events from the UI](https://www.figma.com/plugin-docs/creating-ui/#triggering-drop-events-from-the-ui).